What are Proforma Earnings per Share (EPS)?

 Here is the formula for proforma earnings per share:

 Pro Forma EPS = (Acquirer’s Net Income + Target’s Net Income +/- “Incremental Adjustments” ) / (Acquirer’s shares outstanding + New Shares Issued)

-Pro forma EPS is used by the acquiring company to determine what financial outcome they will have by acquiring the target or merging with the target.
-This also allows the acquirer to determine whether this transaction will be accretive or dilutive, and cause a positive effect in their EPS.
+Proforma EPS is used by the acquiring company to determine the financial outcome they will have by acquiring the target or merging with the target.
+This also allows the acquirer to determine whether this transaction will be accretive or dilutive and cause a positive effect on their EPS.
 Note that simply analyzing an acquisition or merger on the basis of EPS is not recommended, as there are situations where EPS can increase, but the value of the merged firm is lower than the sum of the acquirer and target.

 What are the “Incremental Adjustments”?

 These are additional value items that are created when the two firms combine, which impact proforma earnings per share:

 - Incremental after-tax interest expenses that come from new debt financing.